 #8 More travel tips for Lipsi

-How to get to Lipsi
+Getting to Lipsi

 Ferry connections to Lipsi

-Hotel tips on Lipsi
+Hotel Tips on Lipsi

-Getting around Lipsi
+Getting Around on Lipsi

-Lipsi restaurants: Our recommendations
+Lipsi Restaurants: Our Recommendations

 Vasilikos Lipsi